jponttuset/mcg/benchmark/README.txt

 - If you want to avoid this, add the paths permanently

 EVALUATION
-- See benchmark_results for an example of how to evaluate and show the benchmark results
+- See results_segm_proposals.m and results_box_proposals for an example of how to evaluate and show the benchmark results

 Enjoy!